cwfaizan/flutter_firebase_app_foody/README.md

-# Flutter Mobile App (Online Food Booking App: Foody)
+# Online Food Ordering Mobile App: Foody (Flutter Mobile App with Firebase & riverpod)
 This project is Android and iOS Mobile App, developed in Dart Flutter framwork.

-# Foody with Firebase, riverpod & go_router
+# Foody App Functionality
 Following functionality has implemented in this app:
 - Repository pattern
 - Firebase Authentication